nokia/kubernetes-security-scanning/README.md

   INFO     | Running nmap on cluster IP
   INFO     | Running iptables command on cluster IP INFO     | Completed the static analysis scan.
-Please check output folder for the scan result.
+Please check the output folder for the scan result.
 ```